centreon/centreon-documentation/en/integrations/plugin-packs/procedures/cloud-azure-management-insightsmetrics.md

 ## Overview

+> This Pack is in an experimental state (version 2.x.X).

 The Centreon Pack *Azure InsightsMetrics* aims to monitor additional indicators that are not available on the Azure Monitor feature.
 For this, it runs KustoQL based queries on the InsightsMetrics database reachable through the Azure LogAnalytics API.
 For example, using this Pack will allow you to monitor system indicators of Azure Virtual Machines resources (CPU, memory, disks...).

-> This Plugin pack is only compatible with the 'api' custom-mode. 'azcli' is not supported for this usage.
+> The associated Plugin is only compatible with the 'api' *custom-mode*. 'azcli' is not supported for this usage.

 ## Pack Assets